Four year course: no subject requirements.

 Whatever your background, it is your capacity for academic study that will determine the outcome of your application; you will have an equal chance of success whether you apply to study for three years or four.
 Homerton already has a strong tradition of supporting the four-year course, and will continue to do so.
-We will typically make about five offers each year across the two courses, and our offer is usually the Cambridge standard Arts, Humanities and Social Science subjects offer of A*AA or IB 40-42 points with 776 in Higher Level subjects; or the equivalent in other qualifying examinations.

 After completing their degree, our students have gone on to a number of very different careers, including teaching, law, consulting, working in museums or at auction houses, as well as further study up to PhD level.